Understanding Your Bill

 Scammers are growing increasingly sophisticated and use high-pressure tactics to extort money.
 It's very important that you not provide personal, confidential, or financial information to unknown individuals.
 And if you have any doubt about a call, email, or visit from someone claiming to represent Hawaii Electric Light, call our Customer Service Center in Hilo at 969-6999, in Kona at 329-3584, or in Waimea at 885-4605.
 We care about your safety and security and can confirm whether the contact is legitimate.

 Email Phishing Scam

 This online fraud involves scammers sending email asking customers to pay their utility bills online via a link to a false website.
 While we do send email to our online customers, our email always has our logo and the email links to our website: https://eservice.heco.com.
 (You can pass your mouse pointer over a link to see its destination before clicking on it.)

 Money Transfer or Prepaid Card Phone Scam

 This scam often targets small commercial businesses in an attempt to collect payments.
 Customers receive a telephone call threatening immediate disconnection unless they pay their utility bills by making a money transfer or cash express payment via a bill payment machine at a retail establishment.

 In some reported cases, customers’ telephone caller IDs showed the calls were from Hawaii Electric Light.
 These calls were not made by Hawaii Electric Light.
 The scammers used commercially available technology to simulate our legitimate caller ID.

-Please note that MoneyGram and Green Dot MoneyPak, are not acceptable methods of paying electric bills.
+Please note that MoneyGram, Green Dot MoneyPak, and Bitcoin, are not acceptable methods of paying electric bills.
 Our approved third-party payment agent is Western Union.